apjowen/workshops/version_control/level_1.md

 ### Using the Jupyter Notebook plugin to run Git commands

-3. Basic Git Workflow with Jupyter Notebook
+### Git Workflow
     - Checking the status of your repository
     - Adding files to the repository
+    - Ignoring files
     - Committing changes
     - Viewing commit history
     - Undoing changes
     - Using the Jupyter Notebook plugin to manage Git workflow

-4. Collaborating with Git and Jupyter Notebook
+### Collaborating
     - Cloning a repository
     - Pushing changes to a remote repository
     - Pulling changes from a remote repository
     - Resolving merge conflicts
     - Using the Jupyter Notebook plugin to collaborate with others

-5. Using Git with Jupyter Notebooks and Jupyter GitHub Plugin
-- Installing the Git and Jupyter GitHub plugins
-- Using the Git extension to track changes in Jupyter Notebooks
-- Using the Jupyter GitHub plugin to manage GitHub repositories

-7. Github
+### Branches and Tags

+###  DOI Referencing

-9. Conclusion and Further Resources
+### Conclusion and Further Resources
     - Recap of the benefits of using version control
     - Additional resources for learning more about Git and version control